PHILADELPHIA REFLECTIONS

 "Why?
 Because college increasingly offers a crazed social experience at the expense of rigorous study.
 But high school does better: It is often the last time that students are forced to learn something...."

 Ms. Riley goes on to imply that colleges have deteriorated into little more than binge drinking hide-outs.
-Since I am 62 years away from personal observation of the college scene, I can't comment, or even know for certain whether things have changed much in this respect.
+Since I am 62 years away from personal observation of the college scene, I can't comment or even know for certain whether things have changed much in this respect.

-But on the topic of resistance to Advanced Placement, Ms. Riley explains enough to justify a comment.
+But on the topic of resistance to Advanced Placement, Ms. Riley explains enough to justify comment.
 The SAT revolution, which took place at the same time and much the same place, effectively converts the old college entrance based on genetic probabilities into the new college entrance based on mental aptitude.
 Since raw mental aptitude seems to be in oversupply, the final decisions are winnowed by extra-curricular success.
 It would appear to me that the extra-curricular success industry is threatened by proofs of academic achievement.
 And more importantly, since grade inflation has destroyed the value of high school transcripts, the AP courses serve as a surrogate for effective nerdiness and bookishness.
 In other words, the AP tests are a threat to the entitlements created by the SAT, one of which is grade inflation.

 If grade inflation is under attack, that puts more pressure on high school teachers to teach, school districts to raise their salaries, and taxpayers to pay.
 Before that happens, there will be pressure to cut the cost of sports and other extracurricular expenses.